 Small businesses in our little needlework niche are Really, Really Important.
 Without small businesses, most of the embroidery and needlework goods that we enjoy – that sustain our work or our hobby, that make it more pleasurable, that bring us joy – would not be available.

 That’s why I think it’s important to support, whenever possible, the small business that contributes worthwhile goods to the needlework market.

 I think Mark has a solid business plan.
 You can read his whole story and his whole plan on the Indiegogo campaign.

 While you’re at it, don’t miss the opportunity to get in on the perks!

 Just so you know, the way these types of campaigns work is that they are up only for a limited time.
 The Mythic Crafts campaign is for one month.

 The perks are offered in different tiers, with limited quantities in each tier.
 For the best deals, look for the 55% off frames.
 These are Danish oil finished (they’re very nice!), not the glossy urethane finish.
 And look for the limited quantity perks, too!
 Some of them are already sold out, but there are still a few good trestle perks and frame clamp perks available.

-So, there you have it – your opportunity to help a small business, to acquire some really nice needlework tools at great prices, and all at very little risk!
+So, there you have it – your opportunity to help a small business, to acquire some really nice needlework tools at great prices, and all with little risk.